Solid Waste Charge

 Townhouses are considered single-family dwellings regardless of the number in a contiguous group.

-The County does not bill renters of real property; property owners receive the bill.
+The County does not bill renters of real property.